xingfeT/pg_trivialreplay/README.md

   Run a check on the origin database (makes a regular connection instead of a replication one) and warns about any tables that cannot be properly replicated.

-As with normal logical replication, first create a slot, and then use it.
-It is **very** important to always set `include_transaction=on` as an option!
+As with normal logical replication, first create a slot, and then use it.!

 #### Example